Featured Image:@thirdeye_shots

 10. Victoria Beach

-The famous Victorian Pirate Tower on the North end of the beach goes into full fairytale mode at sunset.
+The famous Victorian Pirate Tower on the north end of the beach goes into full fairytale mode at sunset.
 While it’s not quite in L.A., this magical spot is filled with wonders, from the beautiful houses and tide pools to the reefs.
 There are also tons of activities to keep you busy, like kayaking, volleyball, and tennis.
 There’s both paid and metered parking available along the Pacific Coast Highway.

 11. Farou Food